Economy of Wales

-The economy of Wales refers to the production and consumption of goods and services and the supply of money in Wales.
+The economy of Wales is part of the wider economy of the United Kingdom, and encompasses the production and consumption of goods, services and the supply of money in Wales.

-On the whole, Gross domestic product (GDP) production in Wales has increased in Wales since 1999, although remains lower than the UK average.
+On the whole, gross domestic product (GDP) in Wales has increased since 1999, although it remains lower than the UK average.
 UK government and Welsh government expenditure in Wales has also increased over the same period.
 Wales has received funding from the European Structural and Investment Funds and the UK government has announced that this funding is being replaced by the UK Shared Prosperity Fund, although the Welsh Government has suggested that Wales is receiving less money.
 Wales has a negative fiscal balance, although all countries and regions of the UK also had a fiscal deficit in 2020/21.
 The Gross Value Added in Wales has increased since 1998, but per head remains lower than the UK average.

 Overview

 Currency and monetary policy

 The currency used in Wales is the Pound, represented by the symbol £.
 The Bank of England is the central bank, responsible for issuing currency, and retains responsibility for monetary policy and is the central bank of the UK.
 The Royal Mint, which issues the coinage circulated over the whole of the UK, has been based at a single site in Llantrisant, Rhondda Cynon Taf since 1980, having progressively transferred operations from their Tower Hill, London site from 1968.